Sylvexia/personal_research/12-10_Personal_Research.md

 - Our pass should not deal with affine.
 We should just deal with control flow type.
 	- Like what we did for the function.
 	- `populateBranchOpInterfaceTypeConversionPattern`
-- The input value distribution does not fit in current (currently data not normalized)
+- The input value distribution does not fit in current model
+	- currently data not normalized

 # Test Pipeline